ArtiPedia/blog-v3/_pages/about.md

 I write things I have tried.
 It takes a reasonable amount of time to research, test, and test again on other platforms.
 Writing a tech article which deals with coding isn't easy.
 It involves a lot of hard work.
 How do I get paid for this?
 I run Adsense on this blog.

 <p class="red">
 I suggest you to use an Ad-blocker if you don't like those <strong>Download pdf</strong>, <strong>Click to Download</strong> kind of ads.
 As a reader, I don't like ads and popups.
-Let me know that you also hate ads by making a small donation.
+Let me know that you also prefer a clean experience by making a small donation.
 </p>

 <style>